 The use of Woodlesford appeared first in 1640 but parish clerks also continued to use the “wrigle” variations after that.

 Another early spelling was Wridelesford.
 Language experts believe the name to be derived from “wrid” which was old English for a bush or thicket, and “ford” from the crossing over the River Aire.
-The ford was eventually replaced by Swillington Bridge but its location was probably further to the west on a redundant bend in the river between the present day Woodlesford can you buy sildenafil over counter Lock and the site of the old paper mill.
+The ford was eventually replaced by Swillington Bridge but its location was probably further to the west on a redundant bend in the river between the present day Woodlesford lock and the site of the old paper mill.
 Maps of the area show the field next to that stretch of the river with the name “Fordingworth.”

 After Samson there was a Walter de Wridlesford and a Sir John de Wridlesford although the documentary evidence doesn’t prove their relationship.
 Walter could have been Samson’s brother or his son.

 What is known is that in 1246 Sir John witnessed a document giving an annual rent from the mill at Farnley to the monks at Kirkstall Abbey.
 He was also involved in a dispute over land in Swillington and granted all his remaining property at Fixby to his sister Maud and her husband, Michael de Bertwys.